Heterformer: Transformer-based Deep Node Representation Learning on Heterogeneous Text-Rich Networks: Introduction

-The main contributions of our paper are summarized as follows: \begin{itemize}[leftmargin=*,partopsep=0pt,topsep=0pt] \item We formalize the problem of node representation learning on heterogeneous text-rich networks, which involves joint encoding of network structures and textual semantics. \item We propose a novel heterogeneous GNN-nested transformer architecture called \Ours, which deeply couples GNNs and PLMs into a unified model while taking network heterogeneity and \tl nodes into account. \item We conduct comprehensive experiments on three public text-rich networks from different domains and validate the superiority of \Ours on various tasks, including link prediction, node classification, node clustering, and query-based retrieval. \end{itemize}
+The main contributions of our paper are summarized as follows: \begin{itemize}[leftmargin=*,partopsep=0pt,topsep=0pt] \item We formalize the problem of node representation learning on heterogeneous text-rich networks, which involves joint encoding of heterogeneous network structures and textual semantics. \item We point out heterogeneity from two sources and propose a heterogeneous network-empowered Transformer architecture called \Ours, which deeply couples text encoding and heterogeneous structure (network) encoding. \item We conduct comprehensive experiments on three public text-rich networks from different domains, where \Ours outperforms competitive baseline models (including GNN-cascaded Transformers and nested Transformers) significantly and consistently on various tasks, including link prediction, node classification, and node clustering. \end{itemize}